Peyronie's Disease - Your Treatment Options

 PD Injections

-To achieve the desired results, a treatment regimen involving four cycles of injections administered over several weeks is typically required.
-Clinical trials conducted for the approval of these injections in the United States demonstrated a 35 percent improvement in curvature.
-The manufacturers of the drug have stated that they decided to withdraw it from the European market in order to focus on their domestic market.
+To pursue results, a treatment regimen involving four cycles of injections over several weeks is typically followed.
+Clinical trials in the United States indicated potential benefits in curvature improvement, though the manufacturers of the drug have chosen to withdraw it from the European market to focus on their domestic market

 Penile Implants – Peyronie's Disease

-Penile implants have been utilised as a treatment option for severe cases of Peyronie's Disease, characterised by a curved penis and painful erections.
-This approach is commonly employed when individuals experience both Peyronie's Disease and erectile dysfunction.
+Penile implants have been used as a treatment option for severe cases of Peyronie's Disease, characterised by a curved penis and painful erections.
+This approach is often considered when individuals experience both Peyronie's Disease and erectile dysfunction.

-The implant is surgically inserted into the penis and functions through a mechanical pump that is operated to generate an erection.
-However, it is important to note that the ability to achieve normal, natural, and spontaneous erections is no longer possible with this implant.
-Additionally, depending on the type of prosthesis used, there may be a reduction in penis sensitivity and penile length.
+The implant is surgically inserted into the penis and operates through a mechanical pump to assist in generating an erection.
+However, it's important to note that, while the implant provides a solution for achieving an erection, it prevents the ability to achieve spontaneous erections.
+Depending on the type of prosthesis used, patients may experience changes in sensitivity and penile length

 Surgical Graft – Peyronie's Disease

-Surgical intervention has been the established procedure for men experiencing complex or severe penile curvature and can only be performed during the stable, chronic stage of Peyronie's disease, typically after an 18-month period.
+Surgical intervention is considered for men experiencing complex or severe penile curvature, typically during the stable, chronic stage of Peyronie's Disease, usually after an 18-month period.

-The surgical technique involves excising a major portion of the fibrous plaque and substituting it with a graft patch derived from animal or synthetic materials to fill the resulting gap.
-Prior to the main operation, the nerves located at the top of the penis, or the urethra are carefully dissected and subsequently restored upon completion of the surgery.
+The procedure involves excising a portion of the fibrous plaque and replacing it with a graft made from animal or synthetic materials.
+Nerves near the top of the penis or the urethra are carefully addressed during the surgery and restored afterward.

 Surgery – Penile Plication or Nesbitt Technique